KenZenIchi Kase-Ha Academy

 His deep affection for Samurai traditions and the principles of the Bushido Code shaped his approach to Shotokan Karate-Do, resulting in a distinctive lineage that bears his seal - Kase Ha Shotokan Ryu Karate-Do.
 Kase Shihan’s approach towards different aspects of practice, physical, mental and spiritual, had only one aim and that was to go beyond normally accepted limits.

 Following the ideas of his teachers and tirelessly searching for ways of elevating his own abilities, Kase Shihan achieved unsurpassed levels of energy control.
 His now legendary, often breath-taking, demonstrations cannot be explained logically, they are considered more metaphysical phenomena, which ultimately raise questions about the potential of human abilities.

 Kase Shihan had a distinct personal vision and that was to teach Karate-Do free of any sport or political influence.
 The frequent conflicts and changes which dominated the world karate scene did not impinge on his vision, which he managed to preserve and paved the way for the development of his own karate style.

-Taiji Kase embodied love towards Karate-Do to which he had devoted his life.
+Taiji Kase embodied the love of Karate-Do to which he devoted his life.
 The integrity and humility of his behaviour, along with his fierce loyalty to friends and students made Kase Shihan a role model for those who love Karate-Do.

 Senseis Kawasoe, Enoeda, Kase, Shirai and Tomita